 Account Freezing Orders | Account Forfeiture Orders

-The Criminal Finances Act 2017 (‘the Act’), which came into operation on 31st January 2018, introduced additional powers to the Proceeds of Crime Act 2002 which are beneficial to UK enforcement agencies.
+The Criminal Finances Act 2017 (‘the Act’), came into operation on 31st January 2018, and introduced additional powers to the Proceeds of Crime Act 2002 which bolstered the powers of the UK enforcement agencies.

 These additional powers enable UK law enforcement to freeze and recover the alleged proceeds of crime by way of procedures which take a considerable step towards moving such enforcement into the civil courts.

 There are two procedural steps to be taken in respect of seizing funds held in any suspicious account:

 - the forfeiture of the assets held within it.